Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Treating Lyme Disease

-Thankfully, treating Lyme disease is a simple process.
+Thankfully, treating Lyme disease is a simple process when caught in time, before more severe organ damage occurs.
 Once your dog is confirmed to have this disease, your vet will start with antibiotics.
 The most common antibiotic is Doxycycline.
 This can be given in a pill or even a liquid form, whatever works best for you and your dog.

 Typically, the treatment lasts for 30 days, but there could be a need for longer in some cases.
-If your dog is uncomfortable, there could also be an anti-inflammatory to help ease the joint pain and stiffness.
-For many cases, the treatment is done at home and you won’t have to do anything in the vet’s office.
-More serious cases during the treatment would be done in an office.
+If your dog is uncomfortable, there could also be an anti-inflammatory and painkiller to help ease the joint pain and stiffness.
+In many cases, the treatment is done at home and you won’t have to do anything in the vet’s office after the diagnostics have been done.
+More serious cases during the treatment would be done in the clinic.

 Most times, treatment starts to work within 3-5 days, but if your dog shows no signs of improvement, you need to head back to the vet.
 From there, your dog would be reevaluated and possibly, a different medication would be used.